Fake COVID-19 vaccine cards online worry college officials

 In Nashville, Vanderbilt University places a hold on a student's course registration until their vaccine record has been verified unless they have an approved medical accommodation or religious exemption.

 The University of Michigan says it has checks in place to confirm employee and student vaccinations.
-A spokesman for the college told The Associated Press the school has not encountered any problems so far with students forging their COVID-19 vaccination record cards.
+A spokesman told The Associated Press the school has not encountered any problems so far with students forging their COVID-19 vaccination record cards.

 But Benjamin Mason Meier, a global health policy professor at the University of North Carolina at Chapel Hill, questions how institutions can verify those records.